ufal/factgenie/README.md

 ## Quickstart
 Make sure you have Python 3 installed (the project is tested with Python 3.10).

-The following commands install the package, start the webserver, and open the frontpage in the browser:
+The following commands install the package, start the web server, and open the front page in the browser:
 ```
 pip install -e .
-factgenie run --host=127.0.0.1 --port 8890
+factgenie run --host=127.0.0.1 --port 5000
-xdg-open http://127.0.0.1:8890  # for Linux it opens the page for you
+xdg-open http://127.0.0.1:5000  # for Linux it opens the page for you
 ```

 ## Step-by-step guide